imixs/imixs-workflow/src/site/markdown/engine/luceneservice.md

 ### IndexDir

 This is the directory on the servers file system the lucene index will be created.
 Make sure that the server has sufficient write access for this location.
-Using Glassfish Server the example above will  create a directory named 'my-index' into the location GLASSFISH_INSTALL/domains/domain1/config/
+The root directory is typical the home or installation directory in the runtime environment of your application server.

 ### FulltextFieldList
 The property 'lucene.fulltextFieldList' defines a comma separated list of fields which will be indexed by the LucenePlugin.
 The content of these fields will be stored into the lucene field name 'content'.
 The values will be analyzed  with the lucene standard analyzer.